 The usual signs of Autism show up when a child is between 2 and 3 years old, but medical experts think it begins at a much earlier stage when the brain starts to develop.
-Signs and symptoms of autism spectrum disorder start during early childhood and it eventually branches out as problems when functioning in society; this includes in school or at work.
+Signs and symptoms of autism spectrum disorder start during early childhood, and it eventually branches out as problems when functioning in society; this includes in school or at work.

 Children will show autism spectrum disorder symptoms within the first year.
 Some children will develop normally in the first year, and they will show symptoms between the second and third years.

-The intensity of the signs and symptoms of ASD might vary from mild, to moderate to severe.
+The intensity of the signs and symptoms of ASD might vary from mild to moderate to severe.
 A child with severe motor skills and cognitive impairment may also develop epilepsy.

-However, a specific set of behaviors are an indicator of the condition.
+However, a specific set of behaviors is an indicator of the condition.
 During the physiological and psychological developmental phase, the following traits can be looked out for.
 Children with autism may face difficulties in –

 - Difficulties in forming meaningful sentences while talking.